Essential Wildlife Habitat

 MDIFW applies this regulatory habitat protection tool only when they have identified habitat loss as a major factor limiting species recovery.
-MDIFW adopts in rule, criteria for designating sites as Essential Habitat, protection guidelines, factors considered during project evaluations, and maps showing areas currently designated as Essential Habitat.
+MDIFW adopts in rule (MS Word), criteria for designating sites as Essential Habitat, protection guidelines, factors considered during project evaluations, and maps showing areas currently designated as Essential Habitat.
 Before MDIFW initiates Essential Habitat rulemaking, they contact affected landowners and municipalities to inform them of the proposal and to invite their input and participation.
 After MDIFW adopts the rule, MDIFW provides copies of official maps and supporting documentation, as well as information on the Essential Habitat review process, to state and municipal permitting officials.
 Essential Habitat maps and information are also available from all MDIFW offices, and anyone can order digital coverage from the Maine Office of GIS Data Catalog.

 What are the Benefits of Essential Habitat Designation?